ericandrewlewis/say-yes-to-https/what-is-https.md

 * Any personal information (login credentials, personal data submitted in forms) shared over HTTP can be stolen by an attacker.
 * An attacker can perform a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) and impersonate a website, altering a webpage's contents.

-## HTTPS is a secure version of HTTP
+## HTTPS is Secure HTTP

-HTTPS adds encryption and server identification on top of HTTP's data transfer model.
+HTTPS adds **encryption** and **server identification** on top of HTTP's data transfer model.

+It does not protect a website from other security vulnerabilities.
+If a website allows user login, a hacker can attempt to crack user accounts with a brute force attack over HTTP or HTTPS.

 Learn more [about how HTTPS works](/how-https-works/), or [how to setup HTTPS](/how-to-setup-https/).